-1. Identification of all test methods performed on a regular basis.
-Methods must conform to those established by WSDOT for materials acceptance.
+- 1. Identification of all test methods performed on a regular basis.
+Methods must conform to those established by WSDOT for materials acceptance. - 2.
+Annually, calibration/standardization/check equipment laboratory and field test equipment, using State Materials Laboratory equipment calibrated/standardized or checked equipment procedure.
+All calibrated/standardized or checked

-- 2. Annually, calibration/standardization/check equipment laboratory and field test equipment, using State Materials Laboratory equipment calibrated/standardized or checked equipment procedure.
-All calibrated/standardized or checked equipment must have a calibration tag stating the expiration date of the calibration/ standardization/check. - 3.
-Maintain staff qualification for all methods performed in the laboratory.
+- 3. Maintain staff qualification for all methods performed in the laboratory.
 Qualification shall be either by Module Qualified Tester or Individual Method Qualified tester. - 4.
 Each Region laboratory will be reviewed biennially by a team from the State Materials Laboratory.
 The process of the review will be in accordance with QC3, which is modeled after the AASHTO Materials Reference Laboratory (AMRL) inspection program.